-The Wake Forest University libraries include the Z. Smith Reynolds Library, which is located on the Reynolda Campus and supports the undergraduate College, the Calloway School of Business and Accountancy, the Graduate School of Arts and Sciences, and the Divinity School.
-The Professional Center Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the Law School and the Babcock Graduate School of Management.
+The Wake Forest University libraries include the Z. Smith Reynolds Library, which is located on the Reynolda Campus and supports the undergraduate College, the School of Business, the Graduate School of Arts and Sciences, and the Divinity School.
+The Professional Center Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the Law School.
 The Coy C. Carpenter Library serves the Wake Forest School of Medicine and is located on the Bowman Gray Campus.

 The three library collections total over 2 million volumes.
-Subscriptions to more than 35,000 periodicals and serials, largely of scholarly content, are maintained at the libraries.
-The Z. Smith Reynolds Library holds over 1.7 million volumes in the general collection, over 1 million titles in its microtext collection, and nearly 25,000 media items.
+Subscriptions to more than 50,000 periodicals and serials, largely of scholarly content, are maintained at the libraries.
+The Z. Smith Reynolds Library holds over 1.7 million volumes in the general collection, over 500,000 titles in its microtext collection, and over 20,000 media items.
 As a congressionally designated selective federal depository and depository of North Carolina government information, the ZSR Library holds nearly 100,000 government documents.
-The Professional Center Library holds over 180,000 volumes and the Coy C. Carpenter Library holds over 150,000 volumes.
+The Professional Center Library holds over 130,000 volumes and the Coy C. Carpenter Library holds over 135,000 volumes.
 The three libraries share an online catalog, which also provides access to electronic resources, journals and databases, all accessible via the campus network and on the Internet.

 Through interlibrary loan service, students, faculty and staff may obtain materials from other libraries at no charge.
 In addition, Wake Forest University faculty members have borrowing privileges and on-site access to the collections of some of the most important research libraries in North America.
 The Z. Smith Reynolds Library provides access to a number of digital current awareness tools to help faculty stay up-to-date in their fields of interest.
 Photocopy services and campus delivery of books, media, and ILL materials are provided to faculty as well.
-Library staff members instruct and support faculty in using the Blackboard course management system.
 Faculty may place course materials and readings on reserve, with electronic reserve options available.
 Faculty participate in collection development by recommending purchases through library liaisons, faculty library representatives, and academic department chairs.
 Faculty members, along with students, serve on the Library Planning Committee.
 Library services specifically tailored for faculty are outlined at http://zsr.wfu.edu/faculty.html.

-The Z. Smith Reynolds Library provides comprehensive reference and research services including assistance with directed and independent research and online searching, discipline-related library instruction, general library orientation, tours, and a onecredit elective course entitled "Accessing Information in the 21st Century."
+The Z. Smith Reynolds Library provides comprehensive reference and research services including assistance with directed and independent research and online searching, discipline-related library instruction, general library orientation, tours, and a 1.5-credit elective course entitled "Accessing Information in the 21st Century."
 Reference tools are available in electronic and print formats.

-Special collections in the Z. Smith Reynolds Library include the Rare Books and Manuscripts Collection and the Ethel Taylor Crittenden Baptist Historical Collection.
-The Rare Books and Manuscripts Collection, greatly enhanced by the donation of rare and fine books of the late Charles H. Babcock, emphasizes American and British authors of the nineteenth and twentieth centuries.
-Among the collections are works of Mark Twain, Gertrude Stein, William Butler Yeats, T.S.
-Eliot and the publications of the Hogarth Press.
-The extensive Anglo-Irish literature collection includes the Dolmen Press Archive.
-The archive of alumnus Harold Hayes, editor of Esquire magazine in the 1960s-70s, and the Maya Angelou works for theater, television and screen are maintained in the special collections.
-The Ethel Taylor Crittenden Baptist Historical Collection contains significant books, periodicals, manuscripts, and church records relating to North Carolina Baptists, as well as the personal papers of prominent ministers, educators, and government officials with ties to Wake Forest College/University.
-The Wake Forest College/University Archive is maintained in the library as well.
+Special Collections & Archives in the Z. Smith Reynolds Library includes church records, manuscripts, periodicals, photographs, rare books, and university records.
+Rare Books emphasize American and British authors of the nineteenth and twentieth centuries such as Mark Twain, Gertrude Stein, William Butler Yeats, T.S.
+Eliot, and publications of the Hogarth Press.
+Manuscripts include the archives of the Irish Dolmen Press, papers of WFU alumnus Harold Hayes, editor of Esquire magazine in the 1960s-1970s, and Maya Angelou's works for theater, television and screen.
+The Ethel Taylor Crittenden Baptist Historical Collection contains significant historical materials relating to North Carolina Baptists, as well as the personal papers of prominent ministers, educators, and government officials with ties to Wake Forest College/University.
+The University Archives collects documentation of the student experience, departmental records, and the papers of faculty and alumni.